metal3d/docker-auto-dnsmasq/README.md

 - [ ] Check for docker events is not "sure", I probably missed good practices
 - [x] Wizzard to configure NetworkManager, docker and the service
 - [x] Find solution for systemd-resolved, I know that we can configure dnsmasq in parallel, so it's possible to adapt the script to configure dnsmasq outside NetworkManager, and to provide a good solution to configure dnsmasq with systemd-resolved - any help is appreciated
-- [ ] What if `docker0` interface changes it's IP?
-The `/etc/docker/daemon.json` need to be dynamically changed...
+- [x] What if `docker0` interface changes it's IP?
+The `/etc/docker/daemon.json` need to be dynamically changed... fixed by using docker0 interface in dnsmasq configuration

 # License
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fmetal3d%2Fdocker-auto-dnsmasq.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2Fmetal3d%2Fdocker-auto-dnsmasq?ref=badge_large)